Child Custody Mediation

-Mediation can be used as an alternative to the courts or to fulfill a legal requirement of the divorce process.
+Mediation can be used as an alternative to a court hearing or to meet court requirements.
 In child-focused mediation, our attorneys work with parents involved in custody disputes to find solutions that benefit the children, which makes for a healthier family environment even after divorce.

 Polk and Dallas County typically practice “caucus style” mediation, where a mediator meets separately with each side in a dispute to understand their needs and concerns.
 Iowa Center for Children’s Justice offers other innovative options that improve transparency and communication between parties in order to achieve child-focused resolutions.

 These options include:

 - Child-inclusive mediation

 Children who have had an opportunity to express their views about the issues affecting them often feel less anxious as a result.
 Child-inclusive mediation gives children the opportunity to have their feelings heard.